sauljabin/kafka-sandbox/README.md

 #### MQTT example:

-Subscribe messages (for debugging purposes):
+Subscribe to topics (for debugging purposes):

 ```bash
 mqtt-cli sub -h mosquitto -t 'house/+/brightness'
 ```

-Create connector using the API:
+Create a connector using the API:

 ```bash
 cd kafka-connect